epfl-lara/comfusy/README.md

 Homebrew users can easily install z3 via the formula in this pull request: https://github.com/mxcl/homebrew/pull/16188

-The lara source was for scala 2.7 - this repository takes it to 2.8, 2.9, and finally 2.10, and also from ant to [sbt](https://github.com/paulp/sbt-extras/).
-I am unaffiliated with the authors of this code, I'm just an interested observer who prefers scala 2.10.
+The lara source was for scala 2.7 - this repository takes it to 2.8, 2.9, 2.10, and finally 2.11.0-M7, and also from ant to [sbt](https://github.com/paulp/sbt-extras/).
+I am unaffiliated with the authors of this code, I'm just an interested observer who prefers a more recently minted scala.

 ```
 sbt test